 - Extended warranty protection

-- Can’t transfer rewards to other programs
+- Cannot transfer rewards to any travel partners

 Comparing the best flat-rate cash back credit cards

 |Capital One QuicksilverOne Cash Rewards Credit Card

 How to choose a flat-rate cash back credit card

-- Annual fee: Check to see whether your spending habits will generate enough value to offset a card’s annual fee.
-If not, you may want to choose a more affordable card.
+- Annual fee: While some flat-rate cards have higher earning potential than others, some carry annual fees that may be hard to offset, lowering their worth.
+Before applying, do the math to see whether your regular spending will generate enough value to offset a card’s annual fee.
+If not, you should go for a no-annual-fee card.